Ontraport/frontend-interview-test-long/README.md

 ### Assumptions:
-1. You are logged in as user id 5.
+1. You are logged in as user ID 5.
 2. The model data for the posts and user is in the /data folder (posts.json, users.json).
 3. There needs to be an "interface" for posts, comments, and users.